-It’s always more effective to market to those people who have shown interest in you.
+It is always more effective to market to those people who have shown interest in you.
 So, create an email or newsletter sign-up form on your website and promote it on your website to drive more subscriptions.
-Or give away something for free (report, white paper, template etc.)
+Or give away something for free (report, white paper, template, etc.)

 Then you can use email marketing tools like MailChimp or marketing automation tools like Hubspot, Marketo to send relevant emails based on their personas and buying stage.

-If you are not measuring it, then you are shooting arrows in the dark.
+If you do not measure it, then you are shooting arrows in the dark.